-The Head sends the appointment letter to new staff with links to Part I of Keeping children Safe in Education September 2019 with a requirement this is read and understood before they start work.
-On the first day of work the Designated Safeguarding Lead (or deputy) will:
+The Head sends the appointment letter to new staff with links to Keeping children Safe in Education September 2020 with a requirement this is read and understood before they start work.
+On the first day of work or prior to starting, wherever possible, the Designated Safeguarding Lead (or deputy) will:

-- talk about Keeping Children Safe in Education 2019 with opportunity for questions, - introduce them to the school Safeguarding Children Policy and pathways for raising concern and - ensure they know what to do if worried about a child - ensure staff are aware of the school's pupil behaviour policy - ensure staff are aware of the school's safeguarding response to children who go missing from education.
+- talk about Keeping Children Safe in Education 2020 with opportunity for questions, - introduce them to the school Safeguarding Children Policy and pathways for raising concern and - ensure they know what to do if worried about a child - ensure staff are aware of the school's pupil behaviour policy ensure staff are aware of the school's safeguarding response to children who go missing from education.